ruanjian0821/data_generation/README.md

-# data_generation for 3D grasp detection
+# Dataset generation for 3D grasp detection base on point clouds

 This project was prepared to generate data sets for use in robotic operations.

-##1.
-Install blender as a module with python 3.5 and pyenv
+## 1. Install blender as a module with python 3.5 and pyenv

 Tested on Ubuntu 14.04.